 2] Disable Diagnostic & Feedback

-So, open Settings and click Privacy > Diagnostics & feedback.
+Open Windows 10 Settings and click Privacy > Diagnostics & feedback.

 Now, to know more about this policy, click “Get more info about these settings” from the Diagnostic data section.

-Select “Required diagnostic data” to only give Microsoft, information about your device and its settings, which won’t completely stop Microsoft from spying on you but it is the best we can do.
+Select “Required diagnostic data” to only give Microsoft, the information about your device and its settings, which won’t completely stop Microsoft from spying on you but it is the best we can do.

 To do that, just click Open Diagnostic Data Viewer from “View diagnostic data” or wipe it entirely by clicking on the Delete icon from the “Delete diagnostic data” section.